-During early labour, you might feel a wide range of emotions.
+You’re in early labour.
+You might be feeling a wide range of emotions.

 Rest assured, they’re all normal and common feelings.

 Labour is exactly that – hard work.
-This is the beginning of what will likely be a long, exhausting and intense process.
+This is the beginning of what will most likely be a long, intense, and exhausting process.

 Ask yourself this: do you know of any marathon runners who begin their race with a sprint?

 If marathon runners were to begin the race with a sprint or bolt, they wouldn’t ever finish – they’d burn out!

 Placing too much focus and energy on the early stages of labour can sabotage what could be a much easier, more enjoyable birth.
 This is because sleep deprivation and a lack of energy and stamina can become an even bigger issue than the way you’re coping with labour pain.

 The length of early labour varies between women and with each individual pregnancy.
 This is due to many factors, including the position of the baby, hormone levels, how a woman chooses to labour (upright or lying down), and so much more.
 Some women don’t even realise they’re in early labour, and are surprised to find they’re progressing more quickly than they thought.